Student Application Information

 - A full refund of the tuition fee (less $600) will be issued if the student cannot find a custodian and/or homestay.
 A student must include proof that a custodian and/or homestay could not obtained.

-- Two-thirds of the tuition fee (less$600) will be refunded if the student withdraws the application for the Study Permit in his/her own country and the student notifies the Board of such action 30 calendar days prior to the start of the program,
+- Two-thirds of the tuition fee (less$600) will be refunded if the student either withdraws the application for the Study Permit in his/her own country or withdraws from our program and the student notifies the Board of such action 30 calendar days prior to the start of the program.

 - One-half of the tuition fees (less $600) will be refunded if the student withdraws after the start of the program, but before 30 calendar days have elapsed,